-On the server side, the implementation of the BMP roadmap optimization suite by Zhu and Shen et al. (under review2022) was integrated, including the calibrated watershed model and roadmap optimization tool based on the latest version of SEIMS (spatially explicit integrated modeling system) that supports evaluating the environmental effectiveness of the multistage BMP implementation plan using time-varying effectiveness of BMPs (Zhu et al., 2019a; Shen et al., under review 2023).
-According to the available modeling data and settings of the previous study (Shen et al., 2023), Tthe simulation time-period for watershed simulations was from 2011 to 2017, and the implementation period for BMP roadmaps was from 2012 to 2016division of simulation stages, simulation process, and BMP update mechanism were consistent with the settings of the previous study's case study settings in the previous study (Shen et al., under review).
-The process of invoking executing the optimization suite task through via Python APIs written in its Python interface is as follows (Figure 4): The stepwise investment constraints and optimization parameters are organized into a JSON (JavaScript Object Notation) string and sent to the HTTP server by post request.
+On the server side, the implementation of the BMP roadmap optimization suite by Zhu and Shen et al. (2022) was integrated, including the calibrated watershed model and roadmap optimization tool based on the latest version of SEIMS (spatially explicit integrated modeling system) that supports evaluating the environmental effectiveness of the multistage BMP implementation plan using time-varying effectiveness of BMPs (Zhu et al., 2019a; Shen et al., 2023).
+According to the available modeling data and settings of the previous study (Shen et al., 2023), the period for watershed simulations was from 2011 to 2017, and the implementation period for BMP roadmaps was from 2012 to 2016.
+The process of executing the optimization task via Python APIs is as follows (Figure 4): The stepwise investment constraints and optimization parameters are organized into a JSON (JavaScript Object Notation) string and sent to the HTTP server by post request.
 Next, the HTTP server received the JSON object and converted it into a Java object.
 Then, the WebClient is instanced and configured to send the optimization request and its parameters to the optimization suite through web services API.
 Subsequently, when the optimization suite completed the optimization task, the running status is returned to the WebClient and the results are written into the data store server in the files and database records.
-The FileReader reads the files and constructs a new

-Java object, which is converted to a JSON string and returned to the client side viathe HTTP response.
+The FileReader reads the files and constructs a new Java object, which is converted to a JSON string and returned to the client side via the HTTP response.

-We implemented the optimization task execution in online and offline modes using two hardware architectures to deal with different application scenariostasks.
-When the optimization task of a user can be completed quickly (e.g., a case study in a small area with coarse-resolution data), the online mode is activated, where the optimization suite runs on a single cloud server.
-For performance reasons, we currently restrict the total number of model executions to 20 and use 30\m resolution data in online mode to ensure that optimization tasks can be completed in less than 10 minutes.
+We implemented the optimization task execution in online and offline modes using two hardware architectures to deal with different application tasks.
+When the optimization task can be completed quickly (e.g., a case study in a small area with coarse-resolution data), the online mode is activated, where the optimization suite runs on a single cloud server.
+For performance reasons, we currently restrict the total number of model executions to 20 and use 30 m resolution data in online mode to ensure that optimization tasks can be completed in less than 10 minutes.
 That is, only optimization tasks with the product of evolutionary generations and population size less than or equal to 20 can be executed online (e.g., optimization of five generations with four individuals in the initial generation).
 Alternatively, to improve the computing efficiency of a compute-intensive case study, the offline mode is adopted, where the administrator manually submits the optimization task in the local HPC cluster.
 The system will email the user once the optimization task is finished.

 On the client side, the entire graphical interface (Figure 5) was implemented based on HTML5 and CSS 3, and the View UI, a component library based on Vue.js, was utilized for rapid prototyping.
-The OpenLayers and Apache Echarts were used to visualize the roadmap spatial dimensions and bar and threedimensional line charts, respectively.
-The client side graphical user interface is depicted in Figure 5.
+The OpenLayers and Apache Echarts were used to visualize the roadmap spatial dimensions and bar and three-dimensional line charts, respectively.